-From Hella we venture through the location of where one of the most famous Icelandic Sagas - Niall’s Saga, took place, before passing the waterfalls of Seljalandsfoss and Skógarfoss and of course the infamous Eyjafjallajökull glacier.
-Why not walk on the black sand beach at Vik or take a look at the glacier lagoon with its diamond like ice clumps before the possibility of skidooing on Europe’s largest glacier Vatnajökull
+From Hella we venture through one of the most famous Icelandic Saga locations - Niall’s Saga, took place, before passing the waterfalls of Seljalandsfoss and Skógarfoss and of course the infamous Eyjafjallajökull glacier.
+Why not walk on the black sand beach at Vik or take a look at the glacier lagoon with its diamond like ice clumps before the possibility of skidooing on Europe’s largest glacier Vatnajökull.

 The route takes you north to the eastern part of the island with its long firths and mountain passes.
 Regularites make use of the winding mountain roads and picturesque valleys stopping for tests at the local fishing villages.
 The last test of the day will take place at the Alcoa aluminum refinery after which you stop for the night at Egilsstaðir, where the local cuisine regularly features reindeer.

 Leaving Egilsstaðir you travel along the highest road in Iceland, starting of course with a hillclimb.
 Once over the mountain you will carry out a test in the village of Vopnafjörður before heading west passing the salmon river Prince Charles has visited numerous times throughout the years.
 Lunch is at Möðrudalur, the highest farm in Iceland - filling up with petrol there is an experience worthwhile.
 Next stop is the Earth Baths in Myvatnssveit, time will be factored in to experience them, before the last regularity around Lake Myvatn - one of the few places where Aegagropila linnaei (moss ball) is found outside of lake Akan in Japan.